omise/omise-go/README.md

 ### Test keys

-You will need to supply Omise API keys in order to run tests.
+You will need to supply Omise API keys in order to run network tests, which will cause changes to your Omise test account.
 Refer to the official documentation on [Authentication][1] for more information.

 To specify the keys, set the environment variables before running the tests as follows: